High-altitude adaptation in humans: Andeans

 Blood profile comparisons show that among the Andeans, Aymaran highlanders are better adapted to highlands than the Quechuas.
 Among the Bolivian Aymara people, the resting ventilation and hypoxic ventilatory response were quite low (roughly 1.5 times lower) compared to those of the Tibetans.
 The intrapopulation genetic variation was relatively smaller among the Aymara people.
-Moreover, when compared to Tibetans, blood hemoglobin levels at high altitudes among Aymaran is notably higher, with an average of 19.2 g/dl for males and 17.8 g/dl for females.
+Moreover, when compared to Tibetans, blood hemoglobin levels at high altitudes among Aymarans is notably higher, with an average of 19.2 g/dl for males and 17.8 g/dl for females.

 Amharas

 The people of the Amhara region also live at extremely high altitudes, around 3000 meters to 3500 meters.
 Highland Amharas exhibit elevated hemoglobin levels, like Andeans and lowlander humans at high altitudes, but do not exhibit the Andeans' increase in oxygen content of hemoglobin.
 Among healthy individuals, the average hemoglobin concentrations are 15.9 and 15.0 g/dl for males and females, respectively (which is lower than normal, similar to the Tibetans), and an average oxygen saturation of hemoglobin is 95.3% (which is higher than average, like the Andeans).
 Additionally, Amhara highlanders do not exhibit any significant change in blood circulation of the brain, which has been observed among the Peruvian highlanders and attributed to their frequent altitude-related illnesses.
 Yet, similar to the Andeans and Tibetans, the Amhara highlanders are immune to the extreme dangers posed by high-altitude environment, and their pattern of adaptation is unique from that of other highland people.